-- Develop trust by implementing good personal and practitioner boundaries; be aware that you may need to reestablish trust each time you meet with the adult. - Be reliable and honest about what you can and cannot do, while recognising and addressing the power imbalances between you and the adult. - Use a non-judgmental, compassionate approach and be responsive to the experiences of those you work with, remembering that everyone experiences trauma differently.
+Develop trust by implementing good personal and professional boundaries; be aware that you may need to reestablish trust each time you meet with the adult.

+Be reliable and honest about what you can and cannot do, while recognising and addressing the power imbalances between you and the adult.

+Use a non-judgmental, compassionate approach and be responsive to the experiences of those you work with, remembering that everyone experiences trauma differently.
+Refer to our learning resources about language and terminology.